CassioML/cassio-website/docs/api_setup.md

 !!! tip "Colab users"

-    If you plan to run the examples within Google Colab, there's no need to do anything here.
-Just keep your secrets ready, for each notebook will ask you to enter them in order to proceed.
+    If you plan to run the examples within Google Colab, you don't need to create any `.api_keys` file.
+Choose your LLM provider and just keep the corresponding secrets ready, for each notebook will ask you to enter them in order to proceed.

 ## Credentials file